 For nature lovers: Go canoeing at Oak Hammock Marsh Interpretive Centre

-Drive 20 kilometres north of Winnipeg to Oak Hammock Marsh Interpretive Centre, which is marking its 25th year.
+Drive 20 kilometres north of Winnipeg to Oak Hammock Marsh Interpretive Centre.
 Sign up for a guided voyageur canoe tour to explore the meandering wetlands, while keeping an eye out for the dozens of bird species and countless other critters that live among the swaying cattails.

 Where to Eat